 - Automatic enrichment of contact cards

-How to choose a CRM software?
+How to Choose a CRM Software?

 The choice of CRM is complex because it depends on the current context of the company, but also on its evolution.
 Moreover, it impacts a lot of people in the company: Management, Marketing, Sales, Communication, Support, etc. It is therefore essential to draw up specifications in advance with all stakeholders in the CRM project.

-Finally the price is important, because CRM is now available in return for a monthly subscription per user.
+Finally the price is important, as CRM is now available in return for a monthly subscription per user.
 This is around 30 € / month / user which, multiplied by the number of employees concerned, can represent a very significant cost.

 Complementary solutions of CRM

 Sales Force Automation